Boy seaman

 A boy seaman (plural boy seamen) is a boy who serves as seaman or is trained for such service.

 Royal Navy

-In the British Royal Navy, where there was a need to recruit enough hands to man the vast fleet of the British Empire, extensive regulations existed concerning the selection and status of boys enlisted to keep filling the ranks.
+In the British Royal Navy, and Mercantile Marine, where there was a need to recruit enough hands to man the vast fleets of the British Empire, extensive regulations existed concerning the selection and status of boys enlisted to keep filling the ranks.

 Various specific terms were introduced for different age- and exam-related stages in a boy's potential career: